kneehit/Customer_Segmentation/docs/index.md

     ## Metric :  mixed ;  Types = N, N, I, I, I, I, I, I
     ## Number of objects : 440

-Lets evaluate the most similar and unsimilar pair of data points so that we can determine if we have computed the dissimilarity matrix efficiently.
+Lets evaluate the most similar and unsimilar pair of data points so that we can determine if we have computed the dissimilarity matrix efficiently. <br />

 Most Similar Pair